cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

-Hint: The magic of the zero-fee market that enables wash trading and self-dealing (sell yourself or to your parter in crime some punks in ever higher prices) to pump up the market and turn low-effort trash 24x24 pixel art into blue chips of the future of digital luxory jewelery / profile pics.
+Hint: The magic of the zero-fee market that enables wash trading and self-dealing (sell yourself or to your parter in crime some punks in ever higher prices) to pump up the market and turn low-effort trash 24x24 pixel art into blue chips of the future of digital luxory jewelery / profile pics still dormant / undiscovered.

 **December 2020 to December 2021  - CryptoPunks V2 "Bubble/ Bull" Market**